adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 this information on the client as well.
 For example, we may want to make the List View title be our name instead of "Tasks".

+!!! warn
-> You can't use the /.auth/me endpoint when using custom authentication.
+    You can't use the /.auth/me endpoint when using custom authentication.

 Since identity provider claims can be anything, they are transferred as a list within a JSON object.
 Before we can decode the JSON object, we need to define the models.
 This is done in the shared **TaskList** project.
 I've defined